salt-extensions/saltext-prometheus/docs/user_documentation.rst

 Example usage command: ``salt \* state.apply test --return prometheus_textfile``

 By default, the output file is located in the following file location: ``/var/cache/salt/minion/prometheus_textfile/salt.prom``, but this can be changed via a configuration file.

+Note: The extension can be installed and used on all minions or specific minions where reporting data is needed

 **Example output file:**